merces/bashacks/doc/source/string.rst

 bh_dec2asc
 ----------

-Once having to enter a decimal returns its equivalent in ascii.
+Once having to enter a decimal returns it's equivalent in ascii.

 .. note::